Individual causal effects from observational longitudinal studies with time-varying exposures: Individual inference

-By fitting the random effects model to the observed data, we can thus accurately estimate the ICE.
-For the parameter values introduced in Section \ref{ex1} an individual's ICE can already be accurately estimated given one hundred individuals with three repeats (Figure \ref{10a}).
+Furthermore, we have estimated the ICE of $\overline{a}{=}\overline{1}$ for all individuals in the sample using the mode of the CWCE distribution (now equal to the expectation as the CWCE distribution was shown to be Gaussian in Section \ref{CH4sec:31}).
+In Figure \ref{CH4GICE}, we present the actual ICE versus the estimated ICE for different subsets of the simulated data.
+By fitting the random effects model to the observed data, we can accurately estimate the ICE for this example.
+For the parameter values introduced in Section \ref{CH4ex1}, an individual's ICE can already be accurately estimated given one hundred individuals with three repeated measurements each (Figure \ref{CH4GICE}).
+To accurately estimate $\exp\left(Y^{\overline{a}}_{j}\right)-\exp\left(Y^{\overline{0}}_{j}\right)$ given $\mathcal{H}_{h}$ one needs more repeats as shown in Figure \ref{CH4LNICE} in Section \ref{CH4ex2} of the Supplementary Material.

-It is good to recall that when $\beta_{1}$ and $\beta_{2}$ are estimated by fitting a model (using the full dataset) without random effects, even the ACE estimate is biased as a consequence of the time-varying confounding; for this particular sample we would find $\widehat{ACE}_{\text{wrong}}=-9.8$ (using the complete simulated dataset).
+Notice that when $\beta_{1}$ and $\beta_{2}$ are estimated by fitting a model without random effects (using the full dataset), even the ACE estimate is biased as a consequence of the time-varying confounding; for this example, $\beta_{1}+\beta_{2}$ then equals $-14.6$ ($h~{=}~3$), $-13.6$ ($h~{=}~10$) and $-9.8$ ($h~{=}~100$) which deviate from the ACE, $\theta_{1}+\theta_{2}$, equal to $-15$.
+Moreover, when individuals with a particular exposure strategy are missing, the latent factors might be unidentifiable by Lemma \ref{CH4lemma:fUN}.
+For example, for $h~{=}~3$ when fitting the model with random effects on the sample without those individuals that were not exposed at the first two time points ($A_{1}~{=}~0$ or $A_{2}~{=}~0$), $\beta_{1}+\beta_{2}$ equals $-15.6$ $(h~{=}~3)$.

-The ICE distribution can be obtained by marginalizing over the CWCE distributions of all individuals.
-With `only' hundred to thousand individuals the resulting density will be rather bumpy without additional smoothing, see Figure \ref{fig:ex1marginalicedistribution}.
-As the variability of the CWCE reduces with increasing repeats one can also consider a kernel density of the estimated expected CWCE, which is much more smooth and for this example already rather accurate for data on $100$ individuals with each $3$ repeated measurements, see Figure \ref{fig:ex1marginalicedistribution}.
+The ICE distribution can be obtained by marginalizing the CWCE distribution over all individuals.
+For one hundred individuals, the resulting density was rather bumpy without additional smoothing, as shown in Figure \ref{CH4fig:ex1marginalicedistribution} in the Supplementary Material.
+Instead, one could apply a kernel density estimator to the estimated expected CWCE, which estimator is already quite accurate for data on one hundred individuals with each three repeated measurements, as illustrated in the figure.